brentlintner/linus/TRACKER.md

 ## Current

-* Refresh should run $compact first so it "prunes all files in the conversation history"
+* Allow using a specific model depending on project (use a .linrc file?)

 * Compact/File Rework
     * Always merge multiple parts into one file after LLM sends it
     * Bug: Add file metadata start to incomplete file block?

-* Still refactors or fixes adjacent code, possibly if arbitrary "confirm" is given, vs "it's in the latest outline of your approach"
+    * Should consider dynamic putting it together with vector etc

+* Refresh should run $compact first so it "prunes all files in the conversation history"

 * Still hallucinating and writing both our conversations.
 Should make that more forceful or even re-add it to my own reply?
     * Possible it is because of the "wait before coding" prompt and it's not clear enough